The-Web3-Compass/web3-compass-data-repository/examples/example-12/frontend/production-and-summary.md

 That’s what makes this interesting.
 Not the React patterns (those are standard).
 Not the Wagmi hooks (those are documented).
 The integration with dcipher’s primitives in a way that creates something neither primitive could do alone.

 You couldn’t build this without blocklock.
-You couldn’t build this without OnlySwaps.
+You couldn’t build this without only swaps.
 Together, they enable an auction that’s actually fair and actually flexible.

 ---